 With over $50 billion of advertising placed in the media each year, WPP is the world’s largest buyer of advertising space through its subsidiary, GroupM.
 To ensure that our influence is positive, GroupM is a member of Global Alliance for Responsible Media (GARM), a cross-industry initiative established by the World Federation of Advertisers to address the challenge of harmful content on digital media platforms and its monetisation via advertising.

 We also provide pro bono creative services to organisations working on human rights, health, education, arts and the environment, and negotiate free media space for charity campaigns, enabling them to reach a wide audience.

 Find out more information about our business here.

-WPP and our agencies operate in 111 countries, employing 100,000 people.
+WPP and our agencies employ 109,000 people in 112 countries across the globe and work with clients, including 317 of the Fortune Global 500.
 WPP is headquartered in London and is listed on the London Stock Exchange and NYSE.

 Below we show our presence by region in terms of revenue and people.

 Following a desk-based risk assessment of WPP’s direct operations, we have noted that WPP has a physical presence and business operations in ‘high risk’ countries based on Global Slavery International’s Modern Slavery index.
 However, based on the Walk Free Foundation’s Modern Slavery Business Toolkit, which outlines sectors at high risk of modern slavery, we consider the risk of our direct employees – as skilled professionals within the advertising, marketing and communications services sector – being victims of modern slavery is low.

 Our supply network